EPA Region 10 hosted four webinars about the FY19 Notice of Funding Availability for the Indian General Assistance Program:

 For EPA to process grant awards or make payments to grant recipients, the tribe or consortium must provide a valid Data Universal Numbering System (DUNS) number and maintain an active SAM registration.
 SAM requirements apply to all federal funding.

 SAM registration must be renewed at least annually.
-EPA recommends that tribes renew their SAM registration by February 1 to avoid a lapse in GAP funding.
+EPA recommends that tribes renew their SAM registration by December 1, 2017, to avoid a lapse in GAP funding.
 Visit SAM.gov to register or update an existing registration.
+(Effective June 2017, users can no longer access SAM using Internet Explorer (IE) versions older than IE11.
+Applicants either need to upgrade to an Internet Explorer version of IE11 or higher or access SAM through another browser, such as Chrome, Firefox, or Safari.)

 When submitting a grant application, tribes must use the name of the tribe exactly as it appears on BIA’s list of federally recognized tribes.